 Charitable Gambling Laws in Colorado

-Colorado gambling law makes an exception for charitable gambling in the form of bingo, pull tab games and raffles.
+Colorado gambling law makes an exception for charitable gambling in the form of bingo, pull-tab games, and raffles.
 Qualified organizations can apply for a license to hold charitable gambling events.
-Qualified organizations include charitable, religious, labor, educational, fraternal, voluntary firefighters or veterans organizations operating on non profit basis.
-The organization must been in existence for a continuous period of five years.
+Qualified organizations include charitable, religious, labor, educational, fraternal, voluntary firefighters or veterans organizations operating on nonprofit basis.
+The organization must be in existence for a continuous period of five years.
 The Secretary of State regulates charitable gambling in Colorado.
-Poker tournaments and casino nights are legal if at least one of the three elements associated with such events – payment, luck and prize are absent.
-For example if there is no entry fee or there is no prizes given to the winner.
+Poker tournaments and casino nights are legal if at least one of the three elements associated with such events – payment, luck, and prize are absent.
+For example, if there is no entry fee or there is no prizes given to the winner.
 When the prize is disconnected from the risk element of poker or casino night, the activity will not meet the legal definition of gambling.

 Colorado State Lottery Laws

 In 1982 the Colorado State Assembly passed S.B.
 11 authorizing the creation of a state lottery.
 The first ticket was sold in January 1983.
 The Colorado state lottery is a member of the Multi-State Lottery Association.

 Indian Tribe Gambling Laws In Colorado

 When the Indian Gaming Regulatory Act was passed by Congress in 1988, many states including Colorado began negotiating gaming compacts with Indian tribes.
 The Colorado Limited Gaming Act of 1990 allowed casinos to offer live poker, slot machines, and blackjack.
 The first casino opened in 1992 but the betting ranges were severely limited.
 In 2008 these restrictions were lifted.
 It is legal to play poker at casinos in the state that offers poker.
 There are over 40 casinos in Colorado.

 Federal Gambling Laws